oktadev/okta-blog/_source/_posts/2021-10-16-full-stack-java.md

 author: matt-raible
 by: advocate
 communities: [java,javascript]
-description: "This tutorial shows you how to be a full stack Java developer with React and Spring Boot."
+description: "This tutorial shows you how to create a slick-looking, full-stack, secure application using React, Spring Boot, and JHipster."
 tags: [java, full-stack, react, spring-boot, jhipster]
 tweets:
 - ""